dkim3300/WineryBusiness/README.md

 ### Project Description:

-The domain our project models is wine businesses.
-That is, we will focus on key operational data related to vineyards (which grow grapes) and wineries (which produce wine).
+The domain of this project model is winery businesses that will focus on two operational data related to Vineyards (Growers and Manufacturers) and Wineries (Producers and Sellers).

 ### Tech Stack: